open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 ## Language Support

-Metrics are a [stable](/docs/specs/otel/versioning-and-stability/#stable) signal in the OpenTelemetry specification.
-For the individual language specific implementations of the Metrics API & SDK, the status is as follows:
+Logs are a [stable](/docs/specs/otel/versioning-and-stability/#stable) signal in the OpenTelemetry specification.
+For the individual language specific implementations of the Logs API & SDK, the status is as follows:

 {{% logs-support-table %}}